Gibbons P.C.

-Gibbons P.C. is a mid-sized U.S. law firm with approximately 170 lawyers and offices in Newark, Trenton, and Red Bank, New Jersey; New York, New York; Philadelphia, Pennsylvania; Wilmington, Delaware; Washington, DC; and West Palm Beach, Florida.
+Gibbons P.C. was a mid-sized U.S. law firm with approximately 170 lawyers and offices in Newark, Trenton, and Red Bank, New Jersey; New York, New York; Philadelphia, Pennsylvania; Wilmington, Delaware; Washington, DC; and West Palm Beach, Florida.
+In February 2026, Gibbons combined with Frost Brown Todd to form FBT Gibbons.

-The firm's nine "umbrella" practice groups include Commercial & Criminal Litigation, Corporate, Employment & Labor Law, Environmental, Financial Restructuring & Creditors' Rights, Government & Regulatory Affairs, Intellectual Property, Products Liability, and Real Property.
+The firm's nine "umbrella" practice groups included Commercial & Criminal Litigation, Corporate, Employment & Labor Law, Environmental, Financial Restructuring & Creditors' Rights, Government & Regulatory Affairs, Intellectual Property, Products Liability, and Real Property.
 Under these umbrella groups are sub-groups; for example, Tax within Corporate and Trademark within Intellectual Property.
 Additional practice groups include Electronic Discovery & Information Management Counseling and Privacy & Data Security.

-Gibbons is best known for its Litigation Department, tackling disputes in areas ranging from commercial and white collar crime to environmental and healthcare.
+Gibbons was best known for its Litigation Department, tackling disputes in areas ranging from commercial and white collar crime to environmental and healthcare.

 History

 The firm was founded in 1926 by Andrew Crummy, a World War I veteran who attended New York University and Harvard Law School.
 After working as an IRS agent, he formed a law partnership with fellow attorney Adam Rossbach that was originally called Crummy & Rossbach.
 Following Rossbach's passing in the mid-1930s, Crummy later partnered with William Consodine in 1945 to form Crummy & Consodine.
 When John Joseph Gibbons, for whom the firm is currently named, in 1950, its name changed to Crummy, Consodine & Gibbons.
 Gibbons left in 1970 when he was appointed to the United States Court of Appeals for the Third Circuit.
 Upon his return in 1990, the firm became known as Gibbons, Del Deo, Dolan, Griffinger & Vecchione, ultimately shortening its name to Gibbons P.C. in 2007.

 The firm opened its New York office in 1997; Trenton in 2002; Philadelphia in 2005; Wilmington in 2007; Washington, DC, and West Palm Beach in 2018; and Red Bank in 2019.

 In February 2022, Gibbons reorganized its firm management structure, dividing the role of Chairman and Managing Director.
 Patrick C. Dunican Jr. was named Executive Chairperson after serving as the firm's Chairman and Managing Director for nearly two decades.
 Peter J. Torcicollo, who had been a member and ultimately co-chair of Gibbons' Commercial & Criminal Litigation Group since 1993, assumed the Managing Director role.